yajra/laravel-oci8/readme.md

 'yajra\Oci8\Oci8ServiceProvider'
 ```

-Then setup a valid database configuration using the driver "oracle".
+Then setup a valid database configuration using the driver `oracle`.
 Configure your connection as usual with:

 ```php
 'oracle' => array(